jowiho/plantsensor/README.md

 Note: you should temporarily disable deep sleep before trying to add the ESPHome device to your Home Assistant.

+## PlatformIO based firmware with MQTT support

+In [`PlatformIO`](https://github.com/jowiho/plantsensor/blob/main/PlatformIO) you'll find a simple PlatformIO based firmware, using the ESP IDF toolkit, that publishes measurements over MQTT It supports Home Assistant's MQTT autodiscovery, so it should be automatically appear in your Home Assistant if you've set up the MQTT integration.

 ## Notes
 * Power consumption in deep sleep is 103 uA when powered by a battery (4 V, 124 uW).
 In theory that should be enough to run 80 days on a 200 mAh LiPo cell, disregarding increased power consumption while awake.
 * Power consumption in deep sleep is 8 mA when powered over USB (5 V, 40 mW).